ivanchromjak/jekyll-theme-eon/theme-docs.md

 ```yml
 instagram_accesstoken:  x8dnfii4489rhfhrufh4dd
 ```
-Use the following include to add a Instagram feed to a page:
+Use the following include to add an Instagram feed to a page:
 {% raw %}
 ```yml
 {% include instagram.html